-For us, recent Memorial Day Weekends have been invites to pool parties or a drive out to the beach, but this year I felt it was time to broaden our summer kick off routine with a trip to Boston.
+For us, recent Memorial Day Weekends have been an invite to pool parties or a drive out to the beach, but this year I felt it was time to broaden our summer kick-off routine with a Boston Memorial Day weekend.
 We absolutely love that city, so when looking through old photos and previous blog posts I was shocked we hadn’t been there since the summer of 2015!
 While researching family fun accommodations.
 I stumbled upon Hotel Commonwealth.
 Located in Kenmore Square, the hotel is a short walk to Newbury Street shopping district, and close to countless other Boston attractions.
 Ideal for my clan on the run!

 Anticipating loads of traffic, we opted to take the train after the kids finished school.
-We did pull them slightly earlier to catch a train that got us into Boston at around 4pm!
+We did pull them slightly earlier to catch a train that got us into Boston Memorial Day weekend at around 4 pm!
 Honestly, this was probably one of the best ideas we’ve had in a while, because Jason and I enjoyed the ride just as much as the kids, relaxing along the way.
 I knocked off a ton of work, leaving my weekend completely free for fun with kiddies!

 As the official hotel of the Boston Red Sox, I especially enjoyed how the Hotel Commonwealth “tipped a hat” to the Sox in so many ways with its decor.
 One of the elevators is painted white with red stitching to mimic that of a baseball.
 This alone kept Gemma busy all weekend, tallying the number of times she rode in the Baseball Elevator- 11 to be exact.
 Other nods to their Commonwealth Avenue neighbors can be found throughout the hotel, like their Boston Terriers mascot around the property, and Boston University themed Terrier Suite!

-Our first stop on Friday evening was dinner.
+Our first stop on our Boston Memorial Day Weekend Friday evening was dinner.
 My friend is the owner and chef at TABLE in the North End of Boston, which is an absolute MUST if you happen to be in town.
 A 32-seat, family-style restaurant, TABLE offers nightly seatings Thursday through Saturday evenings.
-With a set menu, there is no need to order, or feel the urge to eat off anyones plate.
-Eggplant parmesan, gnocchi bolognese, mussels italiano were just a few of her amazing dishes.
+With a set menu, there is no need to order or feel the urge to eat off anyone’s plate.
+Eggplant parmesan, gnocchi bolognese, mussels Italiano were just a few of her amazing dishes.
 We left busting at the seams, and while I may seem biased because Jen is a dear friend, but it was hands down one of the best meals I’ve had in ages.

 The next day we wasted no time getting up and out, to enjoy the streets of Boston with picture perfect weather.
 Our waiter from the previous night offered a couple of tips, mentioning that Castle Island was definitely worth checking out!
 We’d never been, so this was our first stop after breakfast.
 Castle Island combines history and recreation, where we toured and walked the perimeter of Fort Independence, watched the kids romp in the playground, and enjoyed calm beaches along the Bay.
 Such a beautiful spot and I totally recommend it for kids!